 Why we collect personal information

 MA Financial Group will collect and hold your personal information for the purposes of:

-Managing and administering the products and services; and
+- managing and administering the products and services;

-Letting you know about our other products and services.
+- letting you know about our other products and services; and

 We collect information about you and your interactions with us.
-The type of information collected from you includes information necessary to operate your account or for us to provide financial services to you.
+The type of information collected from you includes information necessary for us to offer you products and provide financial services to you.
 We may ask you to provide personal information to us including but not limited to:

 How personal information is collected?

-We will not collect any personal information about you except where you have knowingly provided that information to us or we believe you have authorised a third party to provide that information to us.
-Any information collected from publicly available sources will be treated in the same way as the information you voluntarily disclose with strict confidence.
+We will not collect any personal information about you except where you have knowingly provided that information to us or where we believe that you have authorised a third party to provide that information to us.
+Any information collected from publicly available sources will be protected in the same way as the information you voluntarily disclose.

 How do we use and disclose your personal information?